One Crowded Hour

 "One Crowded Hour" is a song by Australian indie rock band Augie March written by Glenn Richards.
 The song was released in April 2006 as the first single released from their third studio album, Moo, You Bloody Choir.
+In 2025, the song was voted 34 in the Triple J Hottest 100 of Australian Songs.

 The song had been played by both the band and acoustically by frontman, Glenn Richards, for upwards of two years before the album was finally released.

 Details

 The song’s title comes from a poem by Thomas Osbert Mordaunt.

 During the band's appearance on the live music TV show Cold: Live At The Chapel, Richards revealed the song was written while he was housesitting for Deborah Conway, and was inspired by, and named after, a book she owned about an Australian wartime photographer Neil Davis.
 Richards has said, "Deborah has a wonderful collection of records and books.
 She was on holidays, so I was looking after the house and taking advantage of all that.
 I was also listening to a lot of early Bob Dylan, which would explain the chord progression."

 The song was picked up and played by radio station Triple J then later by Nova, giving the song more radio exposure.
 During its original chart run in 2006, the song reached number 33 on the ARIA Singles Chart.
 In January 2007, the song was ranked No. 1 on the Triple J Hottest 100 of 2006.
 Following its win, the track re-entered the ARIA chart at number 29, its peak, the next month.

 In 2013, Australian singer Taylor Henderson recorded a version for his album Taylor Henderson.